dustinpfister/blog_posts/_posts/canvas-curve.md

 ## 3 - Canvas curve exponential style

-So there is an arc curve, and then there is an exponential curve.
+So there is an arc curve, and then there is an exponential curve among many others.
+This type of canvas curve might typically involve applying the use of Math.pow to the y or x axis.
+There is then also the question if the ratio between x and y remains at one to one, or if I might want to stretch out one or the other.
+Just like with my points arc method I would also like for there to be a way to set the number or points to be used to help make the curve smoother.

 ### 3.1 - The points exp method